 A cross-functional team of IT, communications, marketing, and other areas was put together to create a collaborative, meaningful solution with O.C.
 Tanner.
 The team discussed the company’s purpose and values, and how to manifest and reward employee contributions based on those values.
 They met with executives to get feedback and engaged HR business partners and employee “cultural ambassadors” for their input.

-Recognize YOU was launched in August 2017, with strong senior leadership support.
+Recognise YOU was launched in August 2017, with strong senior leadership support.
 Everything about the Yearbook solution was an instant hit, from the ability to submit comments and photos, to the brushed nickel/steel look that replicated GE Appliances’ product finishes, to the use of actual employees in the photos.
 Everything is made to look and feel like GE Appliances and embody its culture.

 Employees also loved the ease of use of the recognition program.
 Any employee can easily nominate another employee for an award.
 Snyder’s team removed many of the approvals needed for lower level awards to empower managers.
 Managers now appreciate having the ability to approve awards for their employees quickly.

 James Darmstadt, Supplier Quality Product Senior Manager, loves that the recognition tools are available to everyone and that people are encouraged to use them.
-As one of the top users of the Recognize YOU program, he’s seen how recognition motivates his colleagues.
+As one of the top users of the Recognise YOU program, he’s seen how recognition motivates his colleagues.
 “People are more engaged and willing to partner with you in the future; they’re more likely to help you.
 It helps build partnership and collaboration.”

 Another manager, Jeremy Eaton, in SmartHome Digital Technology Solutions, agrees.
 Eaton uses the program to encourage collaboration across teams.
 Because his group works with several different teams, he encourages cross-functional recognition.
 “It’s easy to be internally focused, but we want employees to lend a hand and look out for other teams.
 It makes us function better and makes GE Appliances a better place to work.”

-Meredith Yu, Compensation Analyst, manages Recognize YOU and runs reports often to see who uses the tools the most.
+Meredith Yu, Compensation Analyst, manages Recognise YOU and runs reports often to see who uses the tools the most.
 She highlights employee accomplishments and shares stories and best practices through internal campaigns called “Thankful Thursdays” to encourage employees to send out eCards and recognize one another.
 Says Yu, “We have managers who say it’s really easy to send ecards and encourage their employees to use the program.
 Our IT teams in particular love peer-to-peer recognition.”

 Employees love the program and often post about the recognition and awards they receive on social media.
-The feedback has been positive, but it’s the data that shows the true impact of Recognize YOU.
+The feedback has been positive, but it’s the data that shows the true impact of Recognise YOU.

 Analysis of recognition data and GE Appliances business results shows that the recognition solutions have had an impact both on employee engagement and attrition.
 In fact, when employees received or sent a recognition award in any given month, they were more likely to feel positive about various elements on the company engagement survey: